kvarak/dnd/docs/_Folk/beastfolk.md

 <div class="columnsthree">

+- **Mountain dweller**.
+You are most at home in the mountains.
+Add the *Survival* skill to your class skills if not already there.
+The *Survival - Mountain* skills cost 0 for you.

 - **Ursine Toughness**.
 Your hit point maximum increases by 1, and it increases by 1 every time you gain a level.

 - **Unnatural Resilience**.
 You know the *resistance* cantrip, which you can use on yourself only.
 </div>

 ## Ursine class options
 Ursine approaches some classes is a bit different than other races.
 When you select one of these classes, it is modified as described below, as well as described in the general Beastfolk class option chapter.